 - Your graft will be sutured, so you’ll need to rinse your mouth with an antibacterial mouthwash.

 - You’ll be given care instructions – follow them to ensure your graft heals as it’s supposed to.

-Local anesthesia is injected at the graft harvesting site (where tissue will be removed from the palate), and on the area receiving the transplant.
+Local anesthesia is injected at the graft harvesting site (where the tissue will be removed from the palate), and on the area receiving the transplant.